Abdulhakeem010/Blog-preview-card/README-template.md

 -I learned how to navigative through the figma,how to use the transition and hover effect in css and also how to use the box shadow in css.
 -I was able to understand how the margin and padding works in css.
+-I learned how the font works in css (importing font from google fonts and using font-face.)

 ### Continued development

--I need to double down on how to structure my HTMl file -Also i need to use the flexbox and grid in css.
+-I need to double down on how to structure my HTMl file -Also i need to learn how to use the flexbox and grid in css.
--And then the shadow effect
+-And then the shadow effect.

 ### Useful resources